datanav/docs/concepts.rst

 Datasets
 --------

 A dataset is the basic means of storage inside Sesam.
 A dataset is a log of :doc:`entities <entitymodel>` supported by primary and secondary indexes.
 A *dataset sink* can write entities to the dataset.
-The dataset appends the entity to the log if and only if it is new or if it is different from the most recent version of the same entity.
+The dataset appends the entity to the log if and only if it is new (as in, an entity with a never-before-seen *_id* property) or if it's different from the most recent version of the same entity.

 A content hash is generated from the content of each entity.
 This hash value is used to determine if an entity has changed over time.
 The content hashing is what enables :ref:`change tracking <concepts-change-tracking>`.